VidyaSM/laravel-auth-crud/readme.md

 ```
 - Gmail is the default email that we use in this project, if you use another provider, please check `MAIL_DRIVER` , `MAIL_HOST` , `MAIL_PORT` , `MAIL_ENCRYPTION` configuration as well

-- You are good to go !!!
+- If everything has been set up, you are good to go !!!